-Fifteen new staff members welcomed by Riley faculty

-By Linda Makley
+Fifteen new staff members welcomed by Riley faculty By Linda Makley is currently subbing for Mrs. old baby. but she also en

 Fifteen fresh, new faces have joined the Riley faculty this year.
 Some of them may seem familiar because they previously taught at Jackson Middle School.